SuzSch/Pizza-Parlor/README.md

                 toppings: chicken, artichoke, garlic
                 size: large;

-Test: "Creat a .cost method to specifiy the different cost for the different sizes.
+Test: "Create a .cost method to specify the different cost for the different sizes.
 Code: const sizePrice =
       small: 5.99
       medium: 7.99